NathanKr/next.js-dev-debug/README.md

 once you choose the name e.g. "Next.js: debug server-side" a subsequent F5 will not as for name and will use the prevouse.

-If you want to choose new name you need to click "Run and Debug" or shortcut  "Ctrl + shift + D"
+If you want to choose new name you need to click "Run and Debug" or shortcut  "Ctrl + shift + D"  and than click F5

 <h2>Technologies Used</h2>
 next.js